rieckpil/progmot/content/post/writing-a-book-remotely.md

 To streamline the feedback channel via GitHub issues and to ensure each issue contains some minimal required information (e.g., version of the ebook), we've created two GitHub issue templates: one for general feedback on the book and one for technical questions/issues with the sample application.

-The GitHub issue template is backed by a YAML file and describes the required input fields:
+The GitHub issue template is backed by a [YAML file](https://github.com/stratospheric-dev/stratospheric/tree/main/.github/ISSUE_TEMPLATE) and describes the required input fields:

-`.github/ISSUE_TEMPLATE/BOOK-FEEDBACK.yml`

 ```yaml
 name: Feedback for the ebook